 - Weight loss, especially rapid (cancer of the lung, esophagus, pancreas, or stomach)

-- Fever that won’t go away (leukemia or lymphoma)
+- Fever that won’t go away (blood cancer such as leukemia or lymphoma)

 - Heartburn or indigestion, especially ongoing (stomach cancer)

-- Consistent, unexplainable fatigue (leukemia; colon or stomach cancer)
+- Consistent, unexplainable fatigue (leukemia, colon cancer, or stomach cancer)

 Current treatments for cancer

-Treatments such as chemotherapy are commonly used to treat various forms.
+Treatments such as chemotherapy are commonly used to treat various forms of cancer.
 Chemotherapy involves the destruction of harmful cancer cells through the use of drugs and is often combined with radiation therapy, surgery, or biological therapy.
 The trouble with chemotherapy is how harmful its side effects are.
-Fatigue, digestive issues, weight loss, hair loss, lack of appetite and nausea are all common side effects of chemotherapy.
+Fatigue, digestive issues, weight loss, hair loss, and nausea are all common side effects of chemotherapy.

 The problem with present-day cancer treatments is that, even though they are trying to do as little damage to healthy parts of the body as possible, they still often end up causing lasting harm to individuals receiving the treatment.
 Despite this harm, the treatments aren’t always effective.